openwisp/django-freeradius/docs/source/general/api.rst

 django-freeradius provides an API that can be used by freeradius to perform the following operations:

+- Authorize
+- Accounting
-- authorize
+- Post Auth
-- accounting
+- Batch User Creation
-- postauth
+- Obtain Auth Token

 The API also provides other features that can be useful to perform integrations with third-party software.